Project-MONAI/monai-deploy/deploy/monai-deploy-express/README.md

 ## Installation

-To use MONAI Deploy Express, install all prerequisites & download this entire directory from [GitHub](https://github.com/Project-MONAI/monai-deploy/tree/main/docker-compose/deploy/docker-compos).
+To use MONAI Deploy Express, install all prerequisites & download this entire directory from [GitHub](https://github.com/Project-MONAI/monai-deploy/tree/main/deploy/monai-deploy-express) or from the [release page](https://github.com/Project-MONAI/monai-deploy/releases).

 ## Start/Stop the Services